 - Feeling tired, dizzy or lightheaded

-Pain from a heart attack may come and go but lasts more than a few minutes and can sometimes be relieved with lying down.
+Pain from a heart attack may come and go but lasts more than a few minutes and can sometimes be relieved by lying down.

 Don’t Leave it to Chance